-Moroccan Cumin Fish.
-So simple and flavorful.
+Moroccan Cumin Fish, a baked fish recipe that is so simple, flavorful and perfectly flaky.
 Cumin and garlic spice it up.
-This should be in your recipe repertoire.
+This baked fish should be in your recipe repertoire.

 What You Need

 This recipe is so easy you don’t need any special tools.
-A lemon grated, garlic mincer, some knives, a baking dish and some measuring spoons is all you need.
-But what you want is a fancy schmanzy coffee machine, right?
+A lemon grater, garlic mincer, some knives, a baking dish and some measuring spoons is all you need.

 Moroccan Cumin Fish Recipe

 Moroccan Cumin Fish

 Flavorful cumin-garlic fish.
 Super easy.

 - 1/4 cup parsley sprigs (stemmed and chopped)

 - 1 tablespoon freshly grated lemon peel

 - 3 tablespoons lemon juice